Do you leap at the chance of some ‘free or cheap’ marketing?

 In rushing to take up a cheap marketing opportunity you may well end up spending more money than you’d anticipated and not getting the results.

-All of this will be wasted money if you end up promoting your hair or beauty salon to people who would never visit you anyway.
+All of this will be wasted money if you end up promoting your salon, spa or clinic to people who don’t need your service and would never visit you anyway.

 Choosing the best promotion for your salon